 These are only a few things that should already be on their website.
-Review some of you local wedding florists website and decide who are the ones you would want to speak to and discuss further.
+Review some of your local wedding florists’ websites and decide who are the ones you would want to speak to and discuss further.

 Ask around for quotes and speak to the ones that are the closest match, not just to your budget but to your design aesthetics as well.
 Narrowing down your options will help you beat overwhelm.

 Ensure that your wedding date is available with them before booking a consultation.
 In addition, ask if they can pencil down the date so that you won’t need to stress deciding asap.
 They can notify you if there is another inquiry on the same date, which will help you decide how you would like to move forward.

 In this guide, we are sharing helpful topics that you can consider discussing when you speak to your potential wedding florist:

 How many weddings have you done that are similar to our style?

 It is often advised to ask your wedding florist how long they have been in the industry.
 As much as this is great, it doesn’t necessarily mean that they have done weddings that are close to your vision.